forestgrape/coronavirus/index.md

     - biochemistry inside the cells
 * environmental factors throughout the lifetime of a virion and around the cells mainly determine entry:
     - physical environment: e.g. temperature
-    - chemical environment: e.g. PH value
+    - chemical environment: e.g. pH value
     - biological environment: e.g. Virions are primed for cell entry by specific proteins

 ### tropism virion phase

+Plant seeds evolved first to travel and then to be activated under favourable conditions for growth, at least as much as the seeds are able to check the conditions.
+Similarly virions need to be activated to initiate cell fusion and thereby start the [metabolic phase](#metabolic-phase).
+Plants mainly need and check the right physical and chemical conditions to growth.
+Correspondingly seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surounding water to start their metabolism.
+Viruses need the right biological conditions inside the cells, therefore viruses evolved to check biological conditions: receptors on the cell membrane and proteases available.
 <!--#### virion attachment-->

 #### virion attachment and activation
-Plant seeds evolved to be activated under favourable conditions for growth, at least as much as the seeds are able to check the conditions: seeds are activated by their physical environmental factors such as temperature, humidity, light and minerals dissolved in the surounding water to start their metabolism.
-Similarly virions need to be activated to initiate cell fusion and thereby initiate the [metabolic phase](#metabolic-phase).
-Where as plants need mainly the right physical and chemical conditions to growth, viruses need the right biological conditions.
-* matching receptor
 To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
-Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.
+Next the virus needs to pass the cell membrane.
+This step is often initiated by cleavage of the spike protein which yields fusion with the cell membrane.
 * enviromenment around the cell
     - The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
 This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).
+* matching receptor

 ### metabolic phase tropism